tenmoo/moobox/docs/prd.md

 - Each entry specifies: `id`, `name`, `provider`, `api_key_env`, and optional `api_base_env`
 - In-house models use `provider: "openai"` with a custom `api_base_env` pointing to the internal endpoint
+- Groq models use `provider: "groq"` for fast, free-tier inference
 - Frontier models use their native provider keys (`openai`, `anthropic`, `gemini`)
 - API keys are referenced by environment variable name, never stored in the YAML